theg4sh/pylon_camera/README.rst

 - **frame_rate**
   The desired publisher frame rate if listening to the topics.
 This parameter can only be set once at start-up.
 Calling the GrabImages-Action can result in a higher frame rate.

+- **fetch_camera_timestamp**
+  Flag that controls how the time stamp inside each image's header is determined.
+  If the flag is set to false, the timestamp corresponds to the ROS time once the image was received by the host computer.
+  If the flag is set to true, the time stamp from the camera, which contains a stamp of when the frame acquision was triggered, is fetched.
+  Set this flag to true only if the camera's clock is synchronized with the clock of the host computer (through PTP IEEE-1588).
+  Default value is false.

 **Image Intensity Settings**

 The following settings do **NOT** have to be set.
 Each camera has default values which provide an automatic image adjustment resulting in valid images